MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/audio-conferencing-in-office-365/using-audio-conferencing-dynamic-ids-in-your-organization.md

 - **A seamless transition** When your organization is enabled for dynamic conference IDs, all the meetings that have been already scheduled in your organization with static conference IDs will continue to work.

 > [!TIP]
 > Dynamic IDs are only available to users who are enabled for ** Audio Conferencing** and have Microsoft set as their audio conferencing provider.
-You can[Assign Microsoft as the audio conferencing provider](assign-microsoft-as-the-audio-conferencing-provider.md) for your users.
+You can [Assign Microsoft as the audio conferencing provider](assign-microsoft-as-the-audio-conferencing-provider.md) for your users.

 ## What changes will the users in my organization see?